corbado/example-passkeys-flutter/README.md

 2. **apiSecret**: The API secret (something cryptic).

 ### 2.3 (Android) Leverage digital asset links
 If you are running the Android app, you need an assetlinks.json file stored on your website, so that the android device can download and verify the domains in your entitelement.
-For Corbado service you can use the following JSON template:
+You can use the following JSON template:
 ```json
 [
    {